Zeben/zeben_overlay/README.md

 Hi!
 This is a simple overlay for best programs that wasn't be written into official Gentoo Portage tree and official Layman's list.

-Here is a good programs like:
+Here is a good programs like: PCSX2 (Live builds), Dolphin-emu (Live builds), Smartcam (Fixes for new 3.x.x kernels), and others.
-PCSX2 (Live builds)
-Dolphin-emu (Live builds)
-Smartcam (Fixes for new 3.x.x kernels)
-And others.
 If you want to add this overlay on your Gentoo, just emerge layman, setup source in your make.conf file and type: